 - 1. Net Income After Tax The Company continues to show remarkable operating and financial performance.
-Net profitability increased by 24% YoY. - Dividend Payout Strong profitability and high liquidity enables the Company to continue paying generous dividends.
-On March 27, the board of directors declared Php5 dividend per share, increasing by 25% from last year's Php 4 per share.
-Payout ratio is 53%, vis-à-vis the Company's policy of at least 20%. - 3.
+Net profitability increased by 21% YoY. - 2.
+Dividend Payout Strong profitability and high liquidity enables the Company to continue paying generous dividends.
+The board of directors declared PhP5 dividend per share which was paid last 25 April 2017, increasing by 25% from last year's PhP 4 per share.
+Moreover, another PhP5 dividend per share was declared by the board of Directors and was paid 8 September 2017.
+Payout ratio is way above the Company's policy of at least 20%. - 3.
 Debt-to-Equity Ratio The slight increase in total debts was sufficiently matched by robust earnings during the period which effectively augmented Equity.
-As a result, DE improved to 0.85x from 0.92x as at the start of the year. - 4.
-Net Profit Margin Net profit margin remains strong at 40% with high earnings from the coal business and significant contribution by SCPC. - Current Ratio Healthy cash position and drop in Accounts Payable and current portion of long-term loans improved Current Ratio to 1.69 at the end of the period from 1.35 at the start of the year.
+As a result, DE improved to 0.87x from 0.96x as at the start of the year. - 4.
+Net Profit Margin Net profit margin remains strong at 36% with high earnings from the coal business and significant contribution from power business. - 5.
+Current Ratio Healthy cash position and drop in Accounts Payable and current portion of long-term loans improved Current Ratio to 1.47 at the end of the period from 1.35 at the start of the year.
 The Company set an internal current ratio threshold of at least 1.00.